-The University is committed to the highest standards of ethical and professional conduct and strives to achieve an environment in which research and learning is accomplished with openness, honesty and respect.
+The University is committed to the highest standards of ethical and professional conduct and strives to achieve an environment in which research, teaching and learning is accomplished with openness, honesty and respect.

 The Code applies to the following persons:

-(1) All faculty including adjunct and visiting faculty members, as well as researchers, and staff members;
+(2) All staff including faculty, adjunct and visiting faculty members, researchers and management support staff

-(2) Individuals who are employed or engaged by the University, whether on a full-time or part-time or temporary basis, to act on behalf of the University; and who perform services for the University as volunteers and who assert an association with the University;
+(4) Individuals who are employed or engaged by the University, whether on a full-time, part-time or temporary basis, to act for or on behalf of the University

-(3) Service providers such as vendors, contractors, etc. and any other parties when they are performing services for the University; and
+(5) Service providers such as vendors, contractors or any other parties performing services for the University

 They are referred to in the Code as "members of the University community" or "community members."